 In 1976 Ken packaging was given a new style logo, which was used right through the Superstar era and beyond.
-MALIBU KEN #1088 The 1976 Malibu Ken (The Sun Set was dropped from here on) was sold in both Taiwan
+This is also an important year for packaging: almost all Barbie & Ken boxes from here on would be pink

 All 1976 outfits were produced in Korea.
 There were some great ones this year, with an overall seaside-holiday theme.
 Four of them (#9696-9699) were exclusive to Sears.* Note Ken’s new logo on all the packaging.
 BEST BUY FASHIONS BEST BUY

 The new Malibu Ken came in a box similar to the ones shown in the previous year, but the box is much smaller, and the graphics have now altered slightly, with the Mattel logo at the bottom.
 It is still dated

 1977-78 were hit-and-miss years for Ken clothing, a kind of in-between fashion period, which doesn’t quite achieve its own clear identity.
 Despite the appearance of SuperStar Ken in 1978, for me, the Superstar era doesn’t really begin until 1979, when